monnierj/pc98-assembly-toys/README.md

 - _helloworld.asm_: prints "Hello, world!" on the second line of the display.
 - _helloserial.asm_: prints "Hello, serial port world!" through the main RS-232C port.
 - _soundtest.asm_: blasts a 440Hz square tone on the PC-98 speaker, or your headphone.
 A reset is needed to stop it.
+- _biosdump.asm_: dumps the PC-9801 over the serial port, using the XMODEM protocol.
+Start this program before starting the XMODEM reciever.

 Just run `make` to build everything.